kayzhou22/PUI2016_zz1598/HW3_zz1598/CitibikeReview_fb55.md

 THE FORMULAE MAKE NO SENSE! what is ;=? should be <=, or >=, and < or > in the Ha.
 Please correct! (confusion with foreign keyboard??)

-Dara wrangle phase is fine, and it looks like you may have an interesting result.
+Data wrangle phase is fine, and it looks like you may have an interesting result.

 A test of proportion (z for proportion or chi sq) is appropriate.